uddugteam/index-daemon/README.md

 ### CLI params

+You can get cli params description by calling program with "-h" cli param.

 - **service_config** - path to service config file.
 Supports _yaml_ and _toml_
 - **market_config** - path to market config file.
 Supports _yaml_ and _toml_
+- **fill_historical** - fill historical data.
+Params: timestamp (contains comma-separated "from" and "to", "to" is optional), coins (uppercase comma-separated)

 ### Configs